 The Margarita’s versatility has led to numerous creative variations:

-Cadillac Margarita: Uses premium tequila and Grand Marnier instead of triple sec
+- Cadillac Margarita: Uses premium tequila and Grand Marnier instead of triple sec

-Skinny Margarita: A lower-calorie version using agave nectar and fresh juices
+- Skinny Margarita: A lower-calorie version using agave nectar and fresh juices

 Tips for the Perfect Margarita

-- Use 100% agave tequila for the best flavor
+- Use 100% agave tequila for the best flavor and authenticity

-- Always use freshly squeezed lime juice
+- Always use freshly squeezed lime juice, never bottled

-- Experiment with different orange liqueurs
+- Experiment with different orange liqueurs to find your favorite

 - Salt only half the rim to allow for both salted and unsalted sips